Living With Myositis - JO1 Antibodies - Antisynthetase Syndrome

 Much to my surprise I have come back very well from a severe term of swallowing.
 It took 3 years but I am pretty much back to what I now define as my new normal in food consumption.
 I actually ate a half a pork chop the other day without issue.
 I have heard this also from many others who come back from severe muscle or lung issues.
 This truly is one very strange illness and unique to each of us.

-Polymyositis/Dermatomyositis, or multiple muscle inflammation, is only one aspect of this illness.
+People with an autoimmune disease can suffer from an overlap of inflammatory illnesses.
+Polymyositis/Dermatomyositis (multiple muscle inflammation) is only one aspect of this illness.
 Inflammation of the skin and within the joints, blood vessels, internal organs, and lungs can also be other major factors of this illness.

 In addition to inflammation many individuals with myositis suffer from severe fatigue, pain, stiffness, brain fog, muscle fatigue, and muscle wasting.